 Remote employees working from home can miss out on the thing all people crave: human interaction.
 Employer sponsored coworking provides a place for learning and growth potential through such interactions.
 Coworkers can work independently or reach out to work together closely.
 With a diverse group of other coworkers, they are able to brainstorm with and ask advice.
 People learn better from other people, which is why schools focus so heavily on group projects.
 Not only can employees learn more in this type of setting, but they are also able to grow their network.
 A larger network is great for both the business and the employee.

 One part of the productivity equation is the the increase in happiness an employee feels in the coworking space.
 This is important because a happier employee is a more productive employee.
 They will have a more positive attitude, which will reduce the amount of stress that they experience while at work.
 Aside from the happiness factor, global research by Deskmag indicates that 74% of coworkers state that their productivity is increased since they feel better able to meet deadlines and are more creative.
+Not to mention all the tools available to remote workers now.

 Why should you believe me?